 Your initial welcome visit with your new kitten will include your kitten's Annual Preventive Care Exam.
 At this visit ,our team will take a detailed history (where did your new baby come from, what does he or she eat, how long have you had him or her, etc).
 Your veterinarian will do a complete nose-to-tail physical exam and discuss the exam with you, as well as answer any questions you may have.
 At this visit, an intestinal parasite exam (sometimes called a fecal) will also be performed (don't worry - this doesn't hurt!) to make sure your new baby isn't carrying any unwanted guests!
 Your veterinarian will also discuss vaccines with you and their recommendations based on your kitten's needs, as well as dental hygiene and cleaning and what to expect during a spay or neuter surgery.

-Each new kitten receives a kitten gift from our staff worth over $125 at their first visit as well as an outline of what to expect during your (the pet parent) first year of care with your new addition.
+Each new kitten receives a kitten gift from our staff at their first visit as well as an outline of what to expect during your first year of care.

 Two viral diseases that are highly contagious in cats and kittens are Feline Leukemia (FeLV) and Feline Immunodeficiency (FIV).
 These diseases are spread through bodily fluids and bites and can be deadly.
 Before introducing your new kitten to other household cats, they should be tested for these diseases first!
 Testing is done by taking just a few drops of blood and can be performed right at Family Pet Hospital during your exam - no waiting required!